php-ru/symfony-docs-ru/components/finder.rst

 .. tip::

-    A Finder instance is a PHP :phpclass:`Iterator`.
-So, in addition to iterating over the Finder with ``foreach``, you can also convert it to an array with the :phpfunction:`iterator_to_array` method, or get the number of items with :phpfunction:`iterator_count`.
+    A Finder instance is a PHP :phpclass:`IteratorAggregate`.
+So, in addition to iterating over the Finder with ``foreach``, you can also convert it to an array with the :phpfunction:`iterator_to_array` function, or get the number of items with :phpfunction:`iterator_count`.

 .. caution::